krorvik/viperpit/articles/inputs.md

 <a href="/viperpit/images/breakout.jpg" border="0"><img align="right" width="320" src="/viperpit/images/breakout.jpg" alt="Teensy boards, early version" /></a>

+NOTE: This page needs more work, as it is written without access to the sketch files.
+It will be expanded!

 All the DIY input controllers are based on a Teensy controller.
 Inputs are used as follows:

 * 2 digital inputs per encoder